 You Get to Define Success

-A writer in a group I belong to was feeling discouraged about the lack of response to her blog and Facebook page.
+A writer in a group I belong to was feeling discouraged about the lack of comments on her blog and author Facebook page.

 People offered the usual advice: Post about things that interest you!
 Pick up the frequency!
 Give it more time!
 But a number of people also said: I just don’t have time to read blogs anymore.
 I just don’t have time to keep up with Facebook.
 I just don’t care.